Avi-Rathod/helmproj/templates/sas-bases/examples/kubernetes-tools/lifecycle-operations/assess/README.md

 * The orchestration image has been pulled and has the local tag 'sas-orchestration'
 * The `$deploy` directory is the current working directory.
   `cd` to $deploy and use `$(pwd)` to mount the current directory into the container.
-* `{{ .values.NAME_OF_NAMESPACE }}` is the namespace where the SAS Viya platform deployment described by the manifest file being assessed will be located.
+* `{{ .Values.NAME_OF_NAMESPACE }}` is the namespace where the SAS Viya platform deployment described by the manifest file being assessed will be located.

 ## Example